 1. Offer an Employee Assistance Program (EAP)

-Employee Assistance Programs, or EAPs, are voluntary work-based wellness programs designed to help employees resolve issues impacting their emotional and mental wellbeing.
+Employee Assistance Programs, or EAPs, are a type of employee benefit wellness program designed to help individuals resolve a wide range of personal issues impacting their emotional, physical, financial, and mental well-being.
 The goal of an EAP is to assist and resolve issues that may be affecting the employee's work performance.
-Enduring stress from employee burnout, health concerns, caring for children or an elderly family member, or reduced work hours are some of the issues an EAP could address.
+Enduring stress from burnout, health concerns, caring for children or an elderly family member, substance abuse, or addictions are some of the issues an EAP will address.

 Unlike traditional mental health services offered through health insurance, EAPs often provide a more comprehensive range of services such as marriage and family therapists, attorneys, financial advisors, elder and childcare specialists, and more.